ProductiveRage/CssMinifier/README.md

     div.header{color:#4D926F}

-*The **DotLessCssCSSLoader** will compile LESS content into vanilla CSS but also has a few additional tricks up its sleeves, one of them is to remove particular tags from selectors, such as in this case.
+*The **DotLessCssCSSLoader**'s primary purpose is to compile LESS content into vanilla CSS but it also has a few additional tricks up its sleeves.
+One of them is to remove particular tags from selectors, such as in this case.
 The **LessCssOpeningHtmlTagRenamer** will identify those scope-identifying tags and rename them with "REMOVEME", the **DotLessCssCSSLoader** will then be configured to remove any instances of "REMOVEME" from any generated selectors).*

 All of these "advanced options" are enabled if the **EnhancedNonCachedLessCssLoaderFactory** is used instead of the **DefaultNonCachedLessCssLoaderFactory** in the first example.
 The most straight-forward instantiation from within a Controller is the same: